5 Adult Summer Camps

 Level: Any skill level is welcome.

-Happenings: You will spend five days learning ballroom dancing from world-renowned ballroom instructors, for up to seven hours per day.
-(Please note, that female participants may have to sign-up with a male partner.)
+Happenings: You will spend five days learning ballroom dancing from world-renowned ballroom instructors for up to seven hours per day.
+(Please note: Female participants may have to sign up with a male partner.)

 Location: Provo, UT.